The History of Coffee in Hawaii

 Chief Boki’s trees had not yet borne fruit, but the Reverend planted the cuttings in his yard simply for his viewing pleasure.

-Many years later, this area would be part of the Kona Coffee Belt.
+Many years later, this area – hundreds of feet up the side of the world’s most active volcano – would be part of the Kona Coffee Belt.
+But then, it was the home of a plant loving priest.

-In 1845, the first shipments of coffee sent to California was the beginning of the Hawaiian Coffee industry.
-It would not last long.
+In 1845, the first shipments of coffee were sent to California.
+The Hawaiian Coffee industry was born!

-In 1900, the final tariff for sugar cane shipped from Hawaii to the United States was removed.
-Coffee trees were chopped down and many coffee farms were plowed under to plant sugar cane.
+In 1900 the tariff for sugar cane shipped from Hawaii to the United States was removed.
+Sugar cane was not nearly as labor intensive as growing and hand-picking coffee.
+Suddenly, coffee trees were being chopped down.
+Many coffee farms were completely plowed under to plant and harvest sugar cane.

-In the 1930s, the Great Depression reduced coffee prices even more.
-The few remaining coffee farmers were struggling, not even sure the Hawaiian Coffee industry could survive.
+In the 1930s, the Great Depression reduced coffee market prices even more.
+The few remaining coffee farmers were struggling.
+No one was sure the Hawaiian Coffee industry would even survive.

 Over the next 20 years, WWII and frost in South America caused Hawaiian coffee prices to slowly rise again.